deathworlders/online/content/books/deathworlders/chapter-47-fallout.md

 Ted sighed.
 “Yes.
 Always.
 And it’s…” He scooted forward in his seat and put his drink down on the floor between his feet, untouched.
 “The truly frustrating part is that in their way I think Jacob and Amanda really do love their children.
 Even Allison.
 But they got so completely fixated on being their children’s protectors that they forgot that the *other* side of parenthood is letting the kids leave the nest someday.”

-Gyotin decided to make himself an ovaltine.
+Gyotin decided to make himself an Ovaltine.
 “A Gaoian male might not be the best to talk to about this, you know,” he said.
 “I don’t know much about raising cubs.”

 “Neither do I,” Ted confessed.
 “But we can both spot when they’re doing it wrong.”

 “Seeing that they do it wrong is not the same thing as being able to show them the right way… assuming they even *can* be shown the right way.”

-They’re both prideful.”
+"They’re both prideful.”

 “Hmm.”
 Gyotin mulled that over as he made his drink.